 Think of it this way – if a greige and cream had a baby, Shoji White would be that baby!

-What is the LRV?
+What’s the LRV?

 Light Reflectance Value (LRV) is an indicator of the amount of light that is reflected by a color when a light source illuminates it.
 A lower value (closer to 0) indicates that a color will appear darker or absorb more light.
 A higher value (closer to 100) means that a color will reflect more light back at you.

-Is it a Warm or Cool Color?
+Is it a a Warm or Cool Color?

 Sherwin Williams Shoji White is a warm paint color.